Textron: Early history

-Textron started as a textile company in 1923, when 27-year-old Royal Little founded the Special Yarns Corporation in Boston, Massachusetts.
+Textron started as a textile company in 1928, when 37-year-old Royal Little founded the Special Yarns Corporation in Boston, Massachusetts.
 The company manufactured synthetic yarns, a niche product at the time.
 By the start of World War II, the company was known as Atlantic Rayon Corporation and manufactured parachutes.
 As war production wound down, the company started making civilian products as well and was renamed Textron: "Tex" for "textiles" and "tron" from synthetics such as "Lustron".
 The company was listed on the NYSE in 1947.

 Royal Little began the process of turning Textron into a conglomerate in 1953, with the purchase of Burkart Manufacturing Company (upholstery filling for the automotive industry) in September 1953, followed by the purchase of Dalmo-Victor (airborne Radar Antennae) and MB Manufacturing Company in early 1954.
 The push for diversification would see Textron purchase various other manufacturing companies.
 In 1960, the company also bought Bell Aerospace and E-Z-Go.
 The textile division was sold to Deering Milliken in 1963.

 Later CEOs included G. William Miller (1968–1977), Joseph Collinson (1977–1979) and Robert P. Straetz (1979–1986).
 In 1984, Textron took on more debt and bought Avco, a conglomerate almost as big as itself.
 Later on, James Hardymon took over as CEO.
 This $1.4 billion acquisition included the parent of Paul Revere Insurance Company (through 1996, when they sold it).

 Campbell era

 James Hardymon brought in Lewis B. Campbell, who became CEO in 1998.
 Starting in 2000, Campbell led a company-wide restructuring program.
 The share price fell to as low as $13/share in March 2003 after the economic downturn following the collapse of Internet companies and the terrorist attacks on the World Trade Center.
 Diminished demand for helicopters and airplanes led to layoffs at Cessna and Bell Textron.

 In 2007, the Wall Street Journal reported that Campbell had received $494,700 in compensation in the form of his use of a corporate jet to travel between his home and office, which made him the most expensive CEO in the country in terms of use of jet travel.
 Some shareholders have questioned whether it is a good use of shareholder dollars to pay for the personal lifestyle choice of the CEO to live in one state and work in another.
 Shares in Textron plummeted to as low as $10.09 per share in the aftermath of the 2008 economic downturn, driving its market capitalization down to just $3.17 billion.
-While the company lost 75% of its value in the first ten years of Campbell's leadership, he managed to take home over $120 million in compensation.
-His salary in 2008 was $25 million, making him the highest-paid executive of a conglomerate.
-Campbell managed to sell over $40 million in Textron stock in April and May 2008, at prices over $60 per share.